 On the front lines of the war against an illegal trade

-This investigative film goes behind-the-scenes with Malaysia's Wildlife Department as it confronts this global epidemic.
-The series takes us into the world’s most ancient rainforests and the battles being fought by the defenders of the endangered.
+The series takes us into the world’s most ancient rainforests and the battles being fought by Malaysia's Wildlife Department.
 These men and women are on the trail with the dangerous task of capturing, relocating and protecting animals faced with extinction.

 WINGS OF FREEDOM [52’]